i-Eval/ieval-instruction/README.md

 2. TruthfulQA (mc1 , mc2)
 3. HellaSwag (same as HELM's test examples, without acc normalization)

+all supported tasks are under `./data`, you can add new dataset following the same json format

 ## Environment
 ```
 conda create -n ieval python=3.10